 The Capim Dourado: Brazil's golden treasure, from nature to jewelry

-Capim dourado, literally "golden grass" in Portuguese, is a plant unique in the world, captivating people with its natural beauty and its artisanal transformation into exceptional works of art.
-Native to Brazil, this grass with its naturally golden stems is now at the heart of a craft deeply rooted in the history and lives of local communities.
-Intimately linked to the cultural identity of certain regions of the country, it also represents a remarkable example of the coexistence of tradition, environmental protection, and sustainable economic development.
+Native to Brazil, this grass with naturally golden stems is now at the heart of craftsmanship deeply rooted in the history and life of local communities.
+Closely linked to the cultural identity of certain regions of the country, it also represents a remarkable example of coexistence between tradition, environmental protection, and sustainable economic development.

-The legend
+The Legend

 What is Capim Dourado?

-A plant closely linked to local communities
+A plant intimately linked to local communities

-Communities living near this territory then learned the art of weaving this plant in a traditional way.
+The communities living near this territory then learned the art of weaving this plant in a traditional way.

 A very specific harvest season

-• Harvesting is limited in time to avoid overexploitation.
+• Time-limited harvest to avoid overexploitation.

 Jewelry making